A Spin One Bottomonium Study in the Functional Formalism in the Feynman Gauge: Taming of Infrared Divergences in Quarkonium BSE Solutions

-In addition to some physical scale, the ID typically appears as a divergent logarithm $ln (\mu /m_L) $ when calculated analytically for a given Feynman graph.
-How are the IDs are seen in practice in the BSE evaluations?
-If there were no singularities, the infrared regulator mass can be kept reasonably small then any other scale in a game, and one could get results with similar quality as in the popular Landau gauge or as good as for the kindred, but IDs free, BSEs for pseudoscalars \cite{VS2020,VS2024}, This is not what we see and we list some of the observed peculiarities (inconsistencies) that arise when the small limit mass $m_{L}$ is approached.
-Then beyond a certain value of $m_{L}$, the interaction strength increases so that the continuous solution for the bound state mass to appears.
-In fact, such a pathology has been found for the first time in \cite{GOLD1953}, more recently in the more general case in \cite{AA1998} for the system with too much strong coupling.
-We assume that this could be avoided in QCD, especially for bottomonia.
-Another discrepancy appears in the DSE + BSE coupled scenario already for moderate coupling values: it is impossible to get a simultaneous solution of BSE and DSE for small $m_{L}$ and non-zero $\xi$.
-This is not due to the numerical instability of the BSE or DSE system, but rather to the unphysical picture the equations give under not well defined conditions.
+{\mbox{}} \\ Note that there are specific gauges in which radiative corrections are free of IDs.
+The Yennie gauge ($\xi=3$), as suggested in \cite{EISH2001}, could be particularly useful for QED bound state studies.
+However, no nontrivial gauge choice renders the BSE infrared safe.
+Our study is perhaps the first, albeit primitive, numerical attempt to understand infrared safety in the functional framework of DSE/BSE equations.
+How are the IDs seen in practice in BSE evaluations?
+If there were no singularities, the infrared regulator could be kept smaller than any other scale, and one could achieve results of a similar quality to those in the popular Landau gauge or those in ID-free BSEs for pseudoscalars \cite{VS2020,VS2024}.
+This is not what we observe.
+We will mention a few peculiar inconsistencies that arise as the regulator $m_{\epsilon}$ approaches its small limit.
+Once the numerical value of $m_{\epsilon}$ falls below a certain threshold, the interaction strength increases, resulting in a continuous solution for the bound state mass.
+This is striking numerical effect since bound states are formed for any value of the total momentum.
+It is an overbinding effect.
+This is not obviously observed in quarkonium production experiments; rather, we observe several very narrow, well-separated bound states instead.
+This pathology was first discovered in \cite{GOLD1953} and later confirmed in more general case in \cite{AA1998} for the systems with excessive strong coupling.
+We assume this could be prevented in QCD, especially for bottomonia.
+Another discrepancy appears in the DSE + BSE coupled scenario, even for moderate coupling values.
+It is impossible to obtain a simultaneous solution to the BSE and DSE equations for small $m_{\epsilon}$ .
+This behavior is not directly related to the numerical stability of the BSE or DSE systems, but rather to the unphysical picture that the equations reveal under poorly defined circumstances.

-We explain here again, that the Kinoshita-Lee-Nauenberg theorem \cite{KLN1,KLN2} does not prevent the formalism from infrared catastrophe.
-In the case of the bound state there is no place for degeneracy by adding on shell radiation of colored soft gluon into the system, obviously not only because of the confinement, but because the stable bound state can propagate alone for an arbitrarily long time.
-Hence {\bf to make covariant gauges applicable beyond the framework of perturbation theory framework, the scale $m_{L}$ should be of the order of $\Lambda_{QCD}$}.
+For the sake of completeness, we should note that the Kinoshita-Lee-Nauenberg theorem \cite{KLN1,KLN2} does not prevent from described infrared catastrophe.
+In the case of a bound state, since there is no room for state degeneracy by adding on shell radiation of colored soft gluon into the system.
+Confinement does not allow this.
+To make covariant gauges applicable, at least to some extent, we allow the scale $m_{\epsilon}$ to be of order $\Lambda_{QCD}$ and search for the BSE solution.
+Only then can we identify the ground and first excited $Y$ mesons.